Top 10 Most Inflammatory Foods to Avoid

 Alternatives: Pasture-Raised and Wild-Caught Options

-I recommend that you choose pasture-raised poultry, grass-fed beef, pork, and lamb, and wild-caught fish.
-If you have trouble finding these at your local grocery store or health food store, then you can order virtually any type of meat and various cuts through US Wellness Meats, and they will deliver right to your door.
+I recommend that you choose pasture-raised poultry, grass-fed beef, bison, and lamb, and wild-caught fish.
+If you have trouble finding these at your local grocery store or health food store, then you can order virtually any type of meat and various cuts through Slankers and they will deliver right to your door.